-Nautical Star Tattoos - Nautical star tattoos are a common tattoo inked these days.
-This tattoo has a long history in sailing.
-Back in the day the sailor’s had to navigate visibility at night, by the stars using the North Star as a bearing to find their way home.
-For most people nautical star tattoos today represent a safe return home.
-Nautical star tattoos are a popular choice with soldiers in the military.
+Nautical star tattoos are a common tattoo inked these days.
+This tattoo has a long history of sailing.
+Back in the day, the sailors had to navigate visibility at night by the stars using the North Star as a bearing to find their way home.
+For most people, nautical stars represent a safe return home.
+Nautical star tattoo designs are a popular choice with soldiers in the military.
 They wear the tattoo on their wrist to remind themselves to look and keep looking so they can make it back home too.

-Shooting Star Tattoos – Shooting star tattoos are most often seen for their symbolic meaning; rather than meteors traveling through the night sky.
+Shooting star tattoos are most often seen for their symbolic meaning; rather than meteors traveling through the night sky.
 Every child at one time or another has the desire to be a star at something.
-Shooting star tattoos are a great way to show that you are reaching for the stars or to represent a fleeting moment in one’s life.
-Traditionally shooting star tattoos had meanings like changes in one’s life, a new birth or a desire for a better life.
+Shooting stars are a great way to show that you are reaching for the stars or representing a fleeting moment in one’s life.
+Traditionally shooting star tattoos had meanings like changes in one’s life, new birth, or a desire for a better life.
 These tattoos look great in a single or multiple shooting stars with long trails fading away from view.

-Tribal Star Tattoos - Tribal star tattoos would look fabulous incorporated into any tribal tattoo.
+Tribal star tattoo designs would look fabulous incorporated into any tribal tattoo.
 Their geometric shape lends itself perfectly to most tribal designs.

-Star Tattoos for Men - Star tattoos for men would most likely include star tattoos such the nautical star which represents professions traditionally held by men.
-In addition the shooting star tattoos, the falling star tattoos and the North Star tattoos would all show your masculine side.
+Star tattoo designs for men would most likely include the nautical star, representing professions traditionally held by men.
+The shooting star, the falling star, and the North Star tattoos would all show your masculine side.

-Flower and Star Tattoos - Flower and star tattoos offer the best of both worlds, especially for women.
-Including star tattoos and their designs along with your favorite flower, can give extra special meaning that you may want.
+Flower and star tattoos offer the best of both worlds, especially for women.
+Including star tattoos and their design and your favorite flower can give extra special meaning that you may want.

-Three Star Tattoos - This tattoo is currently trending and the meaning really is unclear.
-It seems to have mysterious meanings to many different groups who have adopted as their own.
-Then again lots of women are getting inked with the three star tattoos upon their pelvic areas, right and left hip, and center and really don’t discuss why.
-It just looks cool and guys like it.
+This tattoo is currently trending, and the meaning is unclear.
+It seems to have mysterious implications for many different groups who have adopted it as their own.
+Many women are getting inked with the three-star tattoos upon their pelvic areas, right and left hip, and center and don’t discuss why.
+It just looks cool, and guys like it.

-Multiple Star Tattoos – Multiple star tattoos are popular today for a couple of reasons.
-One they look great as body art and secondly, you can use a star to signify each and every important event or step in your life; kind of like a notch on your gun for a guy and a birthing mark for a woman.
+Multiple stars are popular today for a couple of reasons.
+One, they look great as body art, and secondly, you can use a star to signify each important event or step in your life, kind of like a notch on your gun for a guy and a birthing mark for a woman.

 Star Tattoo Coloring